exponential-io/android-activity-navigation-material-design/README.md

 ## Follow commit log

-You can now start to follow the steps to implement Activity navigation via the NavigationDrawer through the git commit log.
+You can now start to follow the steps to implement navigation via the NavigationDrawer through the git commit log.
 Begin with the commits that are prefixed with `nav:`.